hashicorp/consul/website/source/docs/guides/creating-certificates.html.md

 The following files need to be copied to your Consul server:

-* `agent-consul-ca.pem`: CA public certificate.
+* `consul-agent-ca.pem`: CA public certificate.
-* `server-dc1-consul-0.pem`: Consul server node public certificate for the `dc1` datacenter.
+* `consul-server-dc1-0.pem`: Consul server node public certificate for the `dc1` datacenter.
-* `server-dc1-consul-0-key.pem`: Consul server node private key for the `dc1` datacenter.
+* `consul-server-dc1-0-key.pem`: Consul server node private key for the `dc1` datacenter.

 Here is an example agent TLS configuration for Consul servers which mentions the copied files: